miguelcobain/IPapp/README.md

 The `type` argument can be `display`, `mobile` or `web`.
 Notice that the manifest file is updated with the corresponding contact point that was generated.
-This command will check for the manifest file, so it is mandatory to run it in a previously initialized project.
+This command will check for the manifest file, so *it is mandatory to run it in a previously initialized project*.

+## Configuration Views ##

+Instant Places applications require

 ## Serving Your Application ##